-For example, if the probability of importation is assigned a likelihood of 'low' and the probability of distribution is assigned a likelihood of 'moderate', then they are combined to give a likelihood of 'low' for the probability of entry.
-The likelihood for the probability of entry is then combined with the likelihood assigned to the probability of establishment (e.g. 'high') to give a likelihood for the probability of entry and establishment of 'low'.
-The likelihood for the probability of entry and establishment is then combined with the likelihood assigned to the probability of spread (e.g. 'very low') to give the overall likelihood for the probability of entry, establishment and spread of 'very low'.
-A working example is provided below;
+For example, if the likelihood of importation is assigned a descriptor of 'low' and the likelihood of distribution is assigned a descriptor of 'moderate', then they are combined to give a likelihood of 'low' for entry.
+The likelihood for entry is then combined with the likelihood assigned for establishment of 'high' to give a likelihood for entry and establishment of 'low'.
+The likelihood for entry and establishment of 'low'.
+The likelihood for entry destablishment of 'very low' to give the overall likelihood for entry, establishment and spread of 'very low'.
+This can be summarised as:

-P [importation] x P [distribution] = P [entry] e.g. low x moderate = low P [entry] x P [establishment] = P [EE] e.g. low x high = low P [EE] x [spread] = P [EES] e.g. low x very low = very low
+importation x distribution = entry [E] low x moderate = low entry x [establishment = [EE] low x high = low [EE] x spread = [EES] low x very low = very low

-Table 2 - Matrix of rules for combining qualitative likelihoods
+Table 2 Matrix of rules for combining qualitative likelihoods

-High Moderate Low Very low Extremely low Negligible High High Moderate Low Very low Extremely low Negligible Moderate Low Low Very low Extremely low Negligible Low Very low Very low Extremely low Negligible Very low - Extremely low Extremely low Negligible Extremely low Negligible Negligible Negligible Negligible
+High Moderate Low Very low Extremely low Negligible High High Moderate Low Very low Extremely low Negligible Moderate Low Low Very low Extremely low Negligible Low Very low Very low Extremely low Negligible Very low Extremely low Extremely low Negligible Extremely low Negligible Negligible Negligible Negligible